RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 ##### Connectors for WisBlock Sensor

-The sensor module connector is a a **24-pin board to board connector**.
+The sensor module connector is a **24-pin board to board connector**.

 <rk-img
   src="/assets/images/wisblock/rak5005-o/datasheet/13.wissensor-module-connector.png"